From Orlando to Clearwater: 5 Best Ways to Get There

 2. From Orlando to Clearwater by an Organized Tour

 Don't want to stay the night in Clearwater?
 No problem.
-Book the Clearwater Beach Day Trip from Orlando and leave the driving and trip planning to someone else for a change.
-For a flat fee, this 12-hour tour includes pickup and drop off from six Orlando locations and boasts a slew of sightseeing adventures throughout.
+Book the Clearwater Beach Day Trip from Orlando, and leave the driving and trip planning to someone else for a change.
+For a flat fee, this 12-hour tour includes pickup and drop off from multiple Orlando locations and boasts a slew of sightseeing adventures throughout.
 Taking a day tour is by far the most fun and informative way to get from Orlando to Clearwater.

 Departure time is at 7am, so be prepared for an early start.
 You will return to Orlando in time for dinner at around 7pm.
 The hour-and-a half-long coach ride to the sugar-white sand and emerald-green water of Clearwater Beach goes by in a blink.

 While at the beach, you have the choice to lounge in the sun, frolic in the waves, or wander the area's cute shops and restaurants.
 While lunch is included, bring some extra cash, as things like snorkel gear, water sports equipment, and beach chairs and umbrellas can be rented on-site.
+Once you see the sparkling waves, you'll be unable to resist the urge to jump in!

 3. From Orlando to Clearwater by Bus